RodCoAb/Assignment1/README.md

 # Assignment1
-This is a repository including the finished files for Assignment 1 in CSE 310
+This is a repository containing the files for a Linked List implementation and some of its operations.